facebook/react-native-website/docs/image.md

 await Image.queryCache(urls);
 ```

 Perform cache interrogation.
-Returns a promise which resolves to a mapping from URL to cache status, such as "disk" or "memory".
+Returns a promise which resolves to a mapping from URL to cache status, such as "disk", "memory" or "disk/memory".
 If a requested URL is not in the mapping, it means it's not in the cache.

 **Parameters:**